department-of-veterans-affairs/vets-website/docs/how-to-guides/how-to-add-docs.md

 ---
 layout: page
 title: How To Add Docs
-parent: Tutorials
+parent: How-to guides
 ---

 # How to add documentation to VAFSC

-To add documentation all you need to do is create a file inside of:
+To add documentation all you need to do is create a markdown file inside of:

 - how-to-guides
 - tutorials